- How Do I...

 View the maps:

-When you click on a layer, the map will color on the screen.
+To view the map, please click redistricting options in the top toolbar, and select layer, Option C - Adjusted.
+When you click on the layer, the map will color on the screen.
 You can also type in addresses to see what district the address will fall into among the proposed options.